Frequently bought together

 Drying figs

-If you have a fruit dehydrator, it’s easy to make dates (dried figs), but if not, the oven works too.
+If you have a fruit dehydrator, it’s easy to make dried figs, but if not, the oven works too.

 Wash and slice your figs as above, but put your baking tray into an oven on its lowest heat.
 Be warned, the process can take up to eight hours!
 Keep checking to see if your dates have reached your preferred level of datiness, then remove and leave to cool until you need them.
 Your dried figs will also last for around a year.